zerossl/cli-client/README.md

 # ZeroSSL CLI client (beta)

-Signed certificates, CSRs, keys and from the command line with PHP CLI script in less than a minute.
+Get signed and valid SSL certificates, create CSRs and the corresponding private keys directly from the command line in usually less than a minute.
 Easy, secure, fast.

+Automate the creation of a huge amount of certificates with the ZeroSSL API.

+Everything except for certificate creation and domain validation will happen in your local system.

+Can also be used for just creating CSRs or self-signed certificates as an entirely free tool.

 ## Beta notice

-This software is in an early stage.
+This software is in an early beta stage, feedback is being gathered.
 Although most things should work there might be unexpected errors or problems.
 Please report any bugs you may encounter or even better create an MR to fix them.

 ## Requirements

  - PHP 8.1 or higher
  - PHP OpenSSL extension (https://www.php.net/manual/en/book.openssl.php)
  - PHP CURL extension (https://www.php.net/manual/de/book.curl.php)
- - Optional: Composer (PHP dependency manager, https://getcomposer.org/)
+ - Optional: Composer (PHP dependency manager, only needed for development, used for autoloading, https://getcomposer.org/)

 ## Sample Usage